google/yggdrasil-decision-forests/documentation/developer_manual.md

 -   Optimized inference engines

 A *model* can be stored on disk in a directory.
-The structure and content of the directory depend on the model implementation (and framework; remember that a simpleML model can wrap other framework model formats).
+The structure and content of the directory depend on the model implementation (and framework; remember that a YDF model can wrap other framework model formats).
 A model is loaded in memory before being applied, processed or analysed.
 A model is standalone.